How to Prove a Debt is Not Yours

 • Debt settlement: With a debt settlement plan, your creditors agree to reduce what you owe by a certain amount.
 You’ll need to repay the remaining amount, but your monthly payments and total debt amount should be lower.

-• Debt consolidation: If you have good credit, you could qualify for a debt consolidation loan or 0% APR balance transfer credit card.
+• Debt consolidation loan: If you have good credit, you could qualify for a debt consolidation loan or 0% APR balance transfer credit card.
 You could combine several high-interest debts into one loan (or card) with one monthly payment.
 This can make it easier to avoid late fees and save you money in interest fees.

-Learn your rights
+Have your rights been violated?

 The Fair Debt Collection Practices Act is a federal law that protects consumers from unfair, abusive, threatening or deceptive debt collection practices.
 If a debt collector contacts you, don’t feel threatened or offer personal information.
 Instead, ask them for some identifying information, such as: